Parish Health Ministry

 The Parish Health Ministry follows the teachings of Jesus to integrate the health of body, mind, and spirit.
 The ministry is comprised of several A&HT programs as well as programs provided by Episcopal Retirement Services.
 For any questions or for more information, please contact the PHM Co-Chairs: Kathy Kessler [email@example.com] and Melissa Erickson [firstname.lastname@example.org].

-The Guided Meditation Ministry meets weekly in-person and online on Thursdays at 7:30 pm for a meditation group based on the wellness practices from Kaiser Permanente, University of Michigan, and Jon Kabat-Zinn.
+The Guided Meditation Ministry meets weekly online on Thursdays at 7:30 pm for a meditation group based on the wellness practices from Kaiser Permanente, University of Michigan, and Jon Kabat-Zinn.
 This group is for your mind-body-spirit growth.
 You do not have to be facing a chronic illness or be religious to benefit from this.

 The Card Ministry sends cards to parishioners as needed and on special occasions.
 Please contact the church office if you or anyone you know would appreciate a message from their church family for any reason.